 - Stakeholder expectations are managed by making sure everyone involved in the project understands the basic reason for the project.
-While a project roadmap isn’t written in stone, it still helps to have a place where everyone can see what the project’s strategy is.

 - Communication is one of the fundamental aspects of a project roadmap, and it should be able to speak to everyone on the project.

 - The project roadmap is a tool to help make big decisions.
 By looking back at the project roadmap, the main thrust of the project is clear, and that information will inform your decision-making.